 Welcome to my aquatic ecology research page.

-I am a stream and lake ecologist with broad interest in how these systems function, how they respond to climate, and how they support biological diversity within and among species.
+I am an aquatic ecologist with broad interest in how lake and stream systems function, how they respond to climate, and how they support biological diversity within and among species.
 I work in this field because I believe that a strong scientific basis will lead to better environmental practices and conservation of aquatic ecosystems.

 Feel free to contact me about my research or if you need a reprint of one of the articles.